The most important new China critical-materials signal is not another macro headline about decoupling.

 Graphite Risk Now Looks More Like Rare-Earth Risk Than Many Buyers Admit

-This site has already covered rare-earth risk through chinese-rare-earth-monopoly and china-rare-earth-license-timing-risk.
+This site has already covered rare-earth risk through China's Rare Earth Monopoly: Strategic Materials Explained and China Rare Earth License Timing Is Now the Buyer Risk.
 The useful parallel is not that graphite and rare earths are identical.
 It is that both show how concentration becomes leverage through process and paperwork, not only through mining.

 | Old critical-materials frame | Better 2026 frame |